 To help consumers keep track of hours and sales options, the guild has partnered with Virginia Tourism to build The Virginia Craft Beer Run.
 The online beer finder lists breweries by region and city/county, and provides sales hours, pickup, delivery, and shipping information, and a direct website and Facebook links.
 The pandemic and resulting shutdowns, he says, are having “a very significant negative impact on breweries. … Folks are getting by, but it pales in comparison to normal taproom sales, especially on weekends.”
 Because many breweries are small operations without grocery store distribution, direct sales are critical.
 “Folks really identify with their local brewery,” says Ginger, “so we want to make it as easy as possible for them get the product and support the brewery.”

 The guild is working on a different type of beer run, as well.
 Themed around a traditional road race, the virtual beer run will be open from April 24 through June 10.
 Runners will register for a 5K or 10K run, but instead of gathering to race, participants will connect via social media.
 Don’t run?
 No problem: A virtual tip jar will be available.
-“One hundred percent of the proceeds from the virtual tip jar will go to brewers across the state,” says Ginger.
 More details are coming soon.

 Ginger also reports that he’s been working to connect member breweries who have out of code beer with distilleries who are making sanitizer.
 “Most breweries don’t have the facilities to make sanitizer,” says Ginger, “but they may be able to provide ingredients.
 We’re working with stakeholders to get a sense of our capacity to provide ingredients and to produce.”